JasmineNg-codes/My-projects/README.md

-# Jasmine Ng's programming projects
+# Jasmine Ng's Programming Projects

 This repository contains code used for Jasmine's dissertation, summer internship, and classwork.
 Below is a brief description of each project and the corresponding file name: